 - PERITEL (in RGB mode)

-Aesthetically, the PERITEL version can be spotted by the additional DIN 8-Pin connector on the left side of the computer (usually without any connector there).
+Aesthetically, later revision of the PERITEL Atari 800 can be immediately spotted by the additional DIN 8-Pin connector on the left side of the computer (usually without any connector there).
 If you are very lucky, a PERITEL hand-written sticker will also be present on the bottom.

 I am the happy owner of 3 of these machines, with two different revisions of the model.
 They all came fitted with 48Kb (and the PAL OS cartridge CX801-P), with or without protective plastic shells, surely to reduce the heat.

 2 revisions (at least?) of the later PERITEL Atari 800